drohal3/fullstackopen-part11/README.md

 It would also be possible to install a tool such as [act](https://github.com/nektos/act) that makes it possible to run your workflows locally.
 Unless you end up using more involved use cases like creating your [own custom actions](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions), going through the burden of setting up a tool such as act is most likely not worth the trouble.

 **Solution:**
+[pipline.yml](.github/workflows/pipeline.yml) modified as instructed and worked as expected.